felipe8313/solBooking-test/README.md

-This is the SolBooking technical test develop by candidate Felipe Ruiz Pinto.
+This is the SolBooking technical test developed by candidate Felipe Ruiz Pinto.

 The application uses the file-based database SQLite.
 You can access to the database using a DB browser https://sqlitebrowser.org/